alimohebbi/test-reuse-study/test_reuse_evaluator/ATM_generator/README.md

+#ATM Test Generator

-This artifact generates test cases by using ATM test generator for given semantic matching configurations.
+This artifact generates test cases by using ATM test generator for the given semantic matching configurations.

 **Input:**
 - Source applications code: `ATM-Modified/AppTestMigrator/donor`
 - Target applications code: `ATM-Modified/AppTestMigrator/target`
 - Source application Java test cases: Inside the test package of each source application
-- Migrations Info: `migrations.csv` It specifies which source test cases should be migrated for which target application
+- Migrations Info: `migrations.csv` It specifies which source test cases should be migrated to which target application
 - Semantic Matching Configurations: `config_sample.csv`

 **Output:**